 Rockpools further along the river are popular places to swim safely, especially on a hot summer’s day.

-Another refreshing place to be after your walk is at the Pavilion Garden Bar next to the car park.
-You’ll enjoy the delicious food and craft beers before starting on another attraction in the area.
+Another refreshing place to be after your walk is the Pavilion Garden Bar next to the car park.
+Here, you can enjoy delicious food and craft beers before visiting another attraction in the area.

 Tamborine Mountain Rainforest Skywalk